Alpha-lacrim/BreastCancer_VLM-CLIP_UNet/README.md

 * **Source:** [Download or import the Dataset from Google Drive](https://drive.google.com/drive/folders/1H4DaaJjEEDJLMJAp-eZmrnKTxs5B4In9).
 * Please note that we only need the train and test folders from the extracted initial zipped file.
+* Make sure that train, test, and this notebook are in the same directory.
 * **Structure:**:
     ```
   └── initial/